Im5tu/aspect/docs/content/docs/CLI Commands/aspect-resources.md

 weight = 9
 +++

-`aspect resources` provides you an easy way of looking at the currently available resources for all the cloud providers registered in the system.
+`aspect resources [ARGUMENTS]` provides you an easy way of looking at the currently available resources for all the cloud providers registered in the system.
 If you are only interested in a specific provider, the follow the format `aspect resources <provider>` to limit the results to just that provider.

-### Example output
+## Example output

 {{< code lang="md" >}}
 > aspect resources aws